Loose Leaf Tea vs Bags - Which Is Best?

 At Zest, we offer our high-caffeine energy teas as either convenient tea bags or loose leaf tea.
 But is there really a difference?
 Is the whole leaf tea different when bagged compared to loose tea?
 This article will explore it all.

-Whether you're a tea lover or just beginning to get into drinking tea, knowing the main differences between loose leaf teas and bagged tea is important.
+Whether you're a tea lover or just beginning to get into drinking energy tea, knowing the main differences between loose leaf teas and bagged tea is important.
 Discover what they entail and the pros/cons of each below.

 Loose leaf tea and tea bags are the most common formats of tea.
 If you're looking to explore the many different types of tea, then try our article Types of Tea - A to Zest Guide.
 Black tea and green tea are the most well-known and there is an endless list of herbal teas to explore too.
 Different teas also require different brewing techniques, timings and temperatures.
 Explore all our guides on the Zest Tea Blog to learn more.